harrisoncramer/nvim/README.md

 You can see the status of the plugin installation with the `:Lazy` command.
 This will open automatically.
 You can see the status of the LSP and Debugger installations with the `:Mason` command.

-# About

-This repository contains my configurations, including key mappings, plugins, and other settings for Neovim.
-I'm primarily working day-to-day with Javascript, Typescript, React, Vue, Clojure, and Lua.

 # Features